ptcyril/A-Mind-controlled-Immersive-Kinetic-Sculpture/README.md

-# A-Mind-controlled-Immersive-Kinetic-Sculpture

-Documentation for An Immersive Mind-Controlled Kinetic Sculpture
+ESP-WROOM-32 Documentation for An Immersive Mind-Controlled Kinetic Sculpture

 	Acknowledgment: